aahaile/aahaile/README.md

-- 👋 Hi, I’m @aahaile
+- 👋 Hi, I’m Asaminew
-- 👀 I’m interested in Science
-- 🌱 I’m currently learning python coding
 - 💞️ I’m looking to collaborate on RNA-structure, drug-design and so on
 - 📫 How to reach me aaytenfis@rx.umaryland.edu